nicholaspretorius/cloud-nd-microservices-1/README.md

 Further notes on k8s:

-When you see values "port" and "targetPort". "port" is the port on the external IP, "targetPort" is the port on the container.
+When you see values "port" and "targetPort":
+* "port" is the port on the external IP
+* "targetPort" is the port on the container.

-`port-forward` is only a means of debugging, it is not a practical means of making containers available.
+* `port-forward` is only a means of debugging, it is not a practical means of making containers available.